saswatijena/algorithms_using_javascript/src/DataStructures/DATASTRUCTURES.md

 - Very compact
 - Used to implement **priority queue**, used in graph traversal algorithms
 - Heap can be represented using an array instead of nodes where child is at 2n + 1 parent is math.floor((n-1)/2)

+- Inserting : **O(log n)**  does not have a possibility of a linked list like looking tree so worst case is also log(n)
+- Removal : **O(log n)**
+- Searching : **O(n)**

+### Hash Tables
+- key value pair
+- implementing hash tables require us to convert keys into valid array indices, the functions that perform that are called hash functions.
+- separate chaining and linear probing are two ways to handle collisions
+- separate chaining is maintaining a nested array when a collision happens
+- linear probing is maintaining one array, when there is a collision we look for next empty slot in an array